-This is the new date for the gig announced for April 27th 2020.
+The new date for this gig is October 25th 2021.
 All purchased tickets are valid!

-For the first time in Hungary, the next indie phenomenon coming from Manchester The Slow Readers Club premieres on April 22nd 2021 delayed due to the coronavirus now finally at the A38 Ship in Budapest.
+For the first time in Hungary, the next indie phenomenon coming from Manchester The Slow Readers Club premieres at the A38 Ship in Budapest.
 Named by the NME as the "Next Northern Pop Powerhouse," the band is arriving on their tour presenting their fourth album titled The Joy of the Return, which was released in March 2020.

 Manchester’s The Slow Readers Club have announced their fourth album, The Joy Of The Return, out on March 20th via Modern Sky UK.
 The band have also shared their new single, ‘All I Hear’, the first track to be taken from the album, alongside details of an extensive UK & EU tour starting in March.